top of page

 You might recognize the silk draperies or Art Deco-style mirrored bar from a stay at The Dorchester, or the elegant china in the dining room from The Savoy.
 Deep green woodwork is punctuated by panels of William Morris wallpaper.
 Sumptuous Empire-style Louis XV armchairs, another Dorchester auction find, are covered in lush velvets for cosy lounge seating, while vintage Hepplewhite chairs and banquets in a modern block print dominate the dining room, where a faux Japanese maple in autumnal orange spreads across the ceiling, dappling the room in warm light and reflecting the flames dancing in the open fireplace.

-Dining at Janevca retaurant in the historic Rosemead House inn
+Dining at Janevca retaurant in the historic Rosemead House boutique hotel in Victoria BC

 Plenty of Tudor-revival details, from stonework to stained glass, remain in the hotel and restaurant interior